Critical surface phase behavior governs hydrophobic attraction between extended solutes: A coarse-grained model for hydrophobic attraction between spherical solutes

-We describe hydrophobic interactions through a minimal morphometric model~\cite{Bryk2003,Koenig2004}, which considers the smooth overlap of hydrophobic solvation shells -- an approach conceptually related to treatments of depletion attraction in colloid-polymer mixtures~\cite{AO1954,poon_physics_2002}, although there one does not incorporate a liquid-vapor interface~\footnote{This formulation holds when first-order bridging transitions can be neglected, a condition typically satisfied~\cite{Malijevski:2015,Malijevski-Parry2015} for solutes with $R_s \lesssim 10\sigma$, corresponding to $R_s \lesssim 30$,\AA{} for water.}.
-In this approach, the shell is treated as a homogeneous region of finite radial width, within which the average local free energy density of water exceeds that of the bulk.
-Analogous to binding potential methods, the model focusses on the interface between the inhomogeneous solvent region near the solute and the surrounding homogeneous bulk liquid.
-This interface is associated with a surface tension.
-Such a coarse-grained description significantly simplifies the system by excluding explicit representations of vapor bubbles or detailed molecular structures, folding their influence into model parameters.
-After describing the basic morphometric model, we shall detail how it is extended to incorporate key insights from the physics of critical drying~\cite{Coe2023}, specifically the dependence of the solvation shell width on the solute size, degree of hydrophobicity, and the prevailing temperature and pressure.
+We use a minimal morphometric model~\cite{Bryk2003,Koenig2004} describing smooth overlap of solvation shells, conceptually related to depletion attraction~\cite{AO1954,poon_physics_2002} but including a liquid-vapor interface\footnote{Valid when first-order bridging transitions can be neglected~\cite{Malijevski:2015,Malijevski-Parry2015} for $R_s \lesssim 30$ Å in water.}.
+The shell is a homogeneous region of finite width where the free energy density exceeds that of the bulk, with an interface characterized by surface tension.
+This coarse-grained approach omits explicit vapor bubbles or molecular detail, incorporating their effects into model parameters.
+We then extend it to include the dependence of shell width on solute size, hydrophobicity, and thermodynamic state~\cite{Coe2023}.

-Our setup comprises a pair of strongly hydrophobic spheres with equal radii $R_s$, immersed in an oversaturated bulk liquid water.
-The solutes are assumed throughout to be purely repulsive to one another, and initially, we shall take the solute-water interaction to be purely repulsive too.
-To develop the model, we assume that $R_s$ is sufficiently large that the solvation shell around each solute is vapor-like \cite{Coe2023}.
-We will later relax this constraint and, more generally, consider an inhomogeneous region around the solute where the free energy density differs from that of the bulk.

-Consider the evolution of the (grand) potential as the spheres move closer together and their solvation shells overlap, as schematically depicted in Fig.~\ref{fig:overlappingspheres}.
+Initially, we consider two strongly hydrophobic spheres of radius $R_s$ in oversaturated water, with purely repulsive solute-solute and solute-water interactions, assuming $R_s$ is large enough that the shell is vapor-like~\cite{Coe2023}.
+Consider the evolution of the grand potential as the spheres move closer together and their solvation shells overlap, as schematically depicted in Fig.~\ref{fig:overlappingspheres}.
 The width of the hydrophobic solvation shell is denoted by $\ell$, and we define the combined radius of the solute and vapor layer as ${\mathcal R}=R_s+\ell$.
 The effective solute-solute potential, also known as the ``potential of mean force'', is expressed as

 where $\Omega_{ex}(r)$ is the excess grand potential of the system when the solute particles are separated by a linear distance $r$.

 As $r$ is reduced in the range $2R_s\leq r\leq 2{\mathcal R}$ so that the solvation shells progressively overlap, we can identify two contributions to $W(r)$: